diem/dip/lips/lip-10.md

 # Motivation
 Libra ID provides a convenient way to identify a user's account within a VASP.
 There are two main use cases for Libra ID:
 * For peer-2-peer payments, Libra ID allows a user to provide a human-readable ‘identifier’ to the sender.
 Basically, instead of sending a [lip-5 address](https://github.com/libra/lip/blob/master/lips/lip-5.md) (that needs to be refreshed for each payment, ideally), the receiver can just share their Libra ID once.
 In this case Libra ID plays the role of an email address for payments.
 Benefits for this use case:
-  * Libra ID is a user-friendly, human-readable identifier, unlike lip-5 addresses
   * The Libra ID resolution process can facilitate the exchange of rich information(e.g. nicknames, profile picture, etc.) about both the sender and receiver of the payment
   * Libra ID provides better privacy compared to using sub-addresses, because Libra ID is not shared on the chain and will always use a single-use identifier for the on-chain ID
   * From a user's perspective, Libra ID is a persistent identifier.
-But from the perspective of the chain, LibraIDs do not exist and instead transactions are have a single-use ID to identify them.
+But from the perspective of the chain, Libra IDs do not exist and instead transactions are have a single-use ID to identify them.
 By contrast, from the viewpoint of both a user and the chain, a sub-address is an ephemeral user identifier that should be recycled frequently to preserve privacy, but appears on-chain and could thus be used to link payments if it isn't recycled upon each usage.

+# User story
+Below is an example of using Libra ID domain for transferring money from one user to another.

+* Receiver shares their Libra ID with the sender (outside the scope of this document)
+* Sender enters receiver's Libra ID and other relevant information into their wallet application
+* Sender's wallet attempts to fetch the receiver's profile picture and full name along with a confirmation dialog
+* Sender confirms the identity of the recipient
+* Sender presses ‘send’ button
+* Receiver's account is credited the amount in the transaction
+* Receiver's wallet displays recent transactions and their senders

 # Libra ID format
 Libra ID is a string in format `<user-id>$<libra-id-domain>`.